TEMPORARY EMPLOYMENT CONTRACT

 (xiii) I undertake to ensure that I receive all relevant and necessary immunisations and vaccinations to prevent susceptibility to any communicable or infectious diseases.

-(xiv) I have not been convicted of a criminal offence in any Country.
+(xiv) I have not been convicted of a criminal offense in any Country.